Kangie/sddm-sugar-candy/README.md

 ```
 This will extract all the files to a folder called "sugar-candy" inside of the themes directory of SDDM.

 After that you will have to point SDDM to the new theme by editing its config file, preferrably at `/etc/sddm.conf` *(create if necessary)*.
-You can take the default config file of SDDM as a reference: `/etc/sddm.conf/usr/lib/sddm/sddm.conf.d/sddm.conf`.
+You can take the default config file of SDDM as a reference which might be found at: `/usr/lib/sddm/sddm.conf.d/sddm.conf`.

 In the `[Theme]` section simply add the themes name to this line: `Current=sugar-candy`.
 If you don't care for SDDM options and you had to create the file from blank just add these two lines and save it.
 Also see the [Arch wiki on SDDM](https://wiki.archlinux.org/index.php/SDDM).